-Charles ("Chuck") Colman founded Charles Colman Law, PLLC, in January 2011 in order to provide cost-effective, industry-specific legal representation to individuals and companies in fashion, media, new technology, and other creative fields.
-Chuck previously worked as a litigator at Patterson Belknap Webb & Tyler LLP, where he handled cases involving breach of contract, false advertising, copyright, trademark, and right of publicity, among many other areas of law.
+Charles ("Chuck") Colman founded Charles Colman Law, PLLC, in January 2011 in order to provide cost-effective, industry-specific legal representation to individuals and companies in fashion, music, art, media, and new technology.
+Chuck was previously a litigation associate at Patterson Belknap Webb & Tyler LLP, where he handled cases involving breach of contract, fraud, false advertising, trademark, and copyright, among many other areas of law.

-Chuck regularly posts on the blog LAW OF FASHION about legal issues of interest to individuals and companies in fashion, media, and art.
-(The blog's affiliated LinkedIn group, also called LAW OF FASHION, counts among its nearly 2000 members many leading law firm partners and in-house counsel at top fashion corporations.)
-Chuck has also written for Styleite.com and several other web publications, and contributed articles on intellectual property law to print periodicals like LANDSLIDE (the American Bar Association's bimonthly magazine on IP law) and Intellectual Property Magazine.
+Chuck regularly posts on the blog LAW OF FASHION, addressing legal issues of interest to individuals and companies in fashion, media, and art.
+(The blog's affiliated LinkedIn group, also called LAW OF FASHION, counts among its over 3000 members many leading law firm partners and in-house counsel at top fashion corporations.)
+Chuck has also written for the Harvard Journal of Law and Technology Digest, Law360 and other web publications, and has contributed articles on intellectual property law to print periodicals like Intellectual Property Magazine, the American Bar Association's LANDSLIDE Magazine, and Vestoj: The Journal of Sartorial Matters.

-Chuck is the author of a chapter on intellectual property law in West's Navigating Fashion Law: Leading Lawyers on Exploring the Trends, Cases, and Strategies of Fashion Law, and will contribute a section on copyright law to the highly anticipated second edition of Barbara Kolsun and Guillermo Jimenez's Fashion Law: A Guide for Designers, Fashion Executives, and Attorneys.
+Chuck is the author of a chapter on intellectual property law in West's Navigating Fashion Law: Leading Lawyers on Exploring the Trends, Cases, and Strategies of Fashion Law, and contributed a section on copyright law to the highly anticipated second edition of Barbara Kolsun and Guillermo Jimenez's Fashion Law: A Guide for Designers, Fashion Executives, and Attorneys.
 Chuck's writing on IP law has also appeared in Professor Alan Nemeth's undergraduate textbook v. (versus): Case Law, Concepts, & American Society (Cognella 2012).
-Chuck is currently working on a treatise for LexisNexis-Matthew Bender, Colman on Fashion Law, the first installment of which is slated for publication in late 2013.
+Chuck's single-volume treatise, Fashion and Copyright, slated for publication by LexisNexis/Matthew Bender in late 2014.

-Chuck has been profiled by Forbes and by top-ranked legal industry blog Above The Law, and has been quoted in publications ranging from fashion industry trade magazines to periodicals for intellectual property law practitioners to mainstream media outlets.
+Chuck has been profiled by Forbes and by top-ranked legal industry blog Above The Law, and has been quoted in publications ranging from fashion industry trade magazines to periodicals for IP attorneys to mainstream media outlets both in the U.S. and abroad.
 His firm's matters have been covered by the New York Times, the Los Angeles Times, New York Magazine, The Atlantic, and Time, among many other media outlets.